Home

 4. Rabies

-Due to the prevalence of these diseases as well as the severity, all kittens should be vaccinated against these diseases.
-In the US, rabies boosters are required by law.
+Due to the prevalence of these diseases as well as the severity, it's recommended that all kittens should be vaccinated against these diseases.

 The other three vaccines are often given yearly (per manufacturers' recommendations).
 Some veterinarians, cat health researchers, and the American Association of Feline Practitioners (AAFP), however, are now recommending every three years instead.